un-ts/changesets-gitlab/README.md

 - commit - The commit message to use.
 Default to `Version Packages`
 - title - The merge request title.
 Default to `Version Packages`

+#### Only available in `changesets-gitlab`

+- published - Command executed after published
+- only_changesets - Command executed on only changesets detected

 ### Outputs

 - published - A boolean value to indicate whether a publishing is happened or not